Skip to main content

 Additionally, acting as a crucial interface for network administrators, the OMC implements updates, configurations, and optimizations, thereby serving as a proactive guardian to uphold the reliability and functionality of mobile communication networks.

-Working on GSM Architecture in Mobile Communication
+GSM Architecture in Mobile Computing

 GSM, or Global System for Mobile Communications, connects millions worldwide.